d2l-ai/d2l-en/chapter_introduction/intro.md

 are unrepresented in the training data.
 Imagine applying a skin cancer recognition system in the wild that had never seen black skin before.
-Failure can also occur when the data doesn't merely under-represent some groups, but reflects societal prejudices.
+Failure can also occur when the data does not merely under-represent some groups, but reflects societal prejudices.
 For example if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertently capture and automate historical injustices.